jpkempf/mc-tech-tips/src/content/blog/intro-state-machines-xstate.md

 description: "An outline in blog post form for a lightning talk on the same topic"
 author: "Jan-Philipp Kempf"
 pubDate: "2023-11-02T17:42:35+01:00"
+updatedDate: "2023-11-08T15:55:13+01:00"
 ---

 ## What's a state machine?

+_Update_: [This blog post](https://stately.ai/blog/2023-10-05-what-is-a-state-machine) from the folks at Stately.AI and their [series of free video tutorials](https://www.youtube.com/playlist?list=PLvWgkXBB3dd4I_l-djWVU2UGPyBgKfnTQ) do a much better job of explaining how state machines work than I ever could.
+Honestly, you should probably just stop reading this post now and head over there instead.

 Great question!
 Let's ask Copilot: